-Then one can check that all the universal quantifiers in \eqref{Gdeltacond} can be taken over countable sets and one obtains that \eqref{Gdeltacond} defines a $G_\delta$ subset. \end{proof} Next we want to show that all the norms from $\mathcal{G}$ give rise to the same normed group after the completion.
-Note that the condition \eqref{Gdeltacond} is similar to the condition on vector space norms which give rise to the Gurarij space, the homogeneous separable Banach space constructed by Gurarij in \cite{Gu}.
-The following proposition is thus similar to the main result of \cite{KuSo} where they prove the uniqueness of the Gurarij space. \begin{prop} For any two $\lambda,\lambda'\in\mathcal{G}$ we have that $\overline{(G,\lambda)}$ and $\overline{(G,\lambda')}$ are isometrically isomorphic. \end{prop} \begin{proof} Consider two norms $\lambda,\lambda'\in\mathcal{N}$.
+Finally one can check that all the universal quantifiers in \eqref{Gdeltacond} can be taken over countable sets which shows that \eqref{Gdeltacond} defines a $G_\delta$ subset. \end{proof} Next we want to show that all the norms from $\mathcal{G}$ give rise to the same normed group after the completion.
+Note that the condition \eqref{Gdeltacond} is similar to the condition on vector space norms which give rise to the Gurarij space, the separable Banach space of almost universal disposition constructed by Gurarij in \cite{Gu}.
+The following proposition is thus similar to the main result of \cite{KuSo} where the authors prove the uniqueness of the Gurarij space. \begin{prop} For any two $\lambda,\lambda'\in\mathcal{G}$ we have that $\overline{(G,\lambda)}$ and $\overline{(G,\lambda')}$ are isometrically isomorphic. \end{prop} \begin{proof} Consider two norms $\lambda,\lambda'\in\mathcal{G}$.
 Let $(i_j)_j$ be an enumeration of $\Nat$ with an infinite repetition.